 Interest earned on an initial amount of money invested as well as on the accumulated interest.
 Interest can be compounded at different frequencies such as monthly, semi-annually, annually and so on.
 The compound frequency, the number of compounding periods and the interest rate will determine the amount of interest earned on a term deposit investment.

 Of course, term deposits can come with a variety of terms (durations), typically ranging from one month to up to five years.
 The rate of interest available may vary depending on your chosen term.

 What else makes for a good term deposit?

 While important, a high interest rate isn’t the only factor to consider when looking for a term deposit.
 In researching our 2019 Term Deposit Award, Canstar evaluated term deposits based on price as well as features such as:

 - The ‘terms’ (length of the term deposit) available

 - How easy it is to open and withdraw from

 You can compare term deposits based on your own financial requirements from a wide range of different institutions using Canstar’s comparison page.
-You should also be sure to read the product discourse statement (PDS) for your chosen term deposit before making a decision.
+You may also want to make sure to read the product disclosure statement (PDS) for your chosen term deposit before making a decision.